 Mariners Game Recap: Boom Stick Explodes in Miracle Comeback

-Apr 19, 2015; Seattle, WA, USA; Seattle Mariners right fielder Nelson Cruz (middle) takes a bow with Seattle Mariners second baseman Robinson Cano (22) after hitting a three-run homer against the Texas Rangers during the third inning at Safeco Field.
-Seattle Mariners center fielder Austin Jackson (right) also scored on the hit.
+Apr 19, 2015; Seattle, WA, USA; Seattle Mariners right fielder Nelson Cruz (23) hits a walk-off RBI-single against the Texas Rangers during the ninth inning at Safeco Field.
+Seattle defeated Texas, 11-10.
 Mandatory Credit: Joe Nicholson-USA TODAY Sports

 The Seattle Mariners (5-7) were down by 5 runs against the Texas Rangers (5-8) in the bottom of the 7th inning, but fought back to win the game and series on Sunday afternoon at Safeco Field.
 Yoervis Medina (1-0, 1.23 ERA) was credited with the win after hurling a scoreless 9th inning.
 Neftali Feliz (0-1, 6.00 ERA) took the loss after surrendering the tying and winning runs in the bottom of the 9th.